Neues Volk: Subject matter

-Its subject matter was the "excellence" of the Aryan race and the "deficiencies" of Jews, Poles, and other groups.
+The subject matter of the magazine was the "excellence" of the Aryan race and the "deficiencies" of Jews, Poles, and other groups.
 Articles ranged from profiles of Benito Mussolini, reports on Hitler Youth camps, and travel tips, but eugenic and racial propaganda continued throughout it.
 The first six issues presented solely ethnic pride, before bringing up any topic on "undesirables”.
 In the next issue, one article presented the types of the "Criminal Jew" surrounded by images of the ideal Aryan, which generally predominated.
-Such articles continued, showing such things as demographic charts showing the decline of farmland (with generous Aryan families) and deploring that the Jews were eradicating traditional German peasantry.
+Such articles continued, displaying such things as demographic charts showing the decline of farmland (with generous Aryan families) and deploring that the Jews were eradicating traditional German peasantry.

-It included articles defending eugenic sterilization.
+Neues Volk included articles defending eugenic sterilization.
 Photographs of mentally incapacitated children were juxtaposed with those of healthy children.
 It also presented images of ideal Aryan families and ridiculed childless couples.
 After the inception of the Nuremberg Laws in 1935, it urged that Germans to show no sympathy for Jews and presented articles to show Jewish life still flourishing.
 By the mid-1930s, it had doubled its pages and greatly increased its discussion of Jews.
 Other articles described the conditions under which Hitler would be a child's godfather, discussed the importance of giving children Germanic names, answered racial questions from readers—marriage between a Chinese man and a German woman was impossible, despite the woman's pregnancy, and they had seen to it that the man's residence permit was revoked, and even an infertile German woman cannot marry a half-Jew, but a Dutch woman, if she had neither Jewish nor colored blood, was acceptable—praised German farming in contrast to French, declared art was determined by racial world-views, and many other topics.
 During the war, it published articles about how the foreign workers were welcome but sexual relations with Germans were prohibited.